Julius Wagner-Jauregg: Early life

-Later years

 After leaving the clinic, he conducted laboratory experiments with animals, which was practiced very little at this time.
 From 1883 to 1887 he worked with Maximilian Leidesdorf in the Psychiatric Clinic, although his original training was not in the pathology of the nervous system.
 In 1889 he succeeded the famous Richard von Krafft-Ebing at the Neuro-Psychiatric Clinic of the University of Graz, and started his research on Goitre, cretinism and iodine.
 In 1893 he became Extraordinary Professor of Psychiatry and Nervous Diseases, and Director of the Clinic for Psychiatry and Nervous Diseases in Vienna, as successor to Theodor Meynert.
 A student and assistant of Wagner-Jauregg during this time was Constantin von Economo.

 Ten years later, in 1902, Wagner-Jauregg moved to the psychiatric clinic at the General Hospital and in 1911 he returned to his former post.

-In 1935, he was awarded the Cameron Prize for Therapeutics of the University of Edinburgh.
+Criminal inquest

+Wagner-Jauregg was angered by what he considered as the malingering of soldiers who claimed to be too mentally upset to return to the battlefield.
+He applied extreme electric shock therapy to these soldiers, which caused large numbers of deaths.
+After the end of the war, the German government opened an inquest into these activities, with the goal of prosecuting him criminally.
+Sigmund Freud intervened to save Wagner-Jauregg's career.

 Nobel prize

 The main work pursued by Wagner-Jauregg throughout his life was related to the treatment of mental disease by inducing a fever, an approach known as pyrotherapy.
-In 1887 he investigated the effects of febrile diseases on psychoses, making use of erisipela and tuberculin (discovered in 1890 by Robert Koch).
+In 1887 he investigated the effects of febrile diseases on psychoses, making use of the streptococci that cause erysipelas and tuberculin (the latter discovered in 1890 by Robert Koch).
 Since these methods of treatment did not work very well, he tried in 1917 the inoculation of malaria parasites, which proved to be very successful in the case of dementia paralytica (also called general paresis of the insane), caused by neurosyphilis, at that time a terminal disease.
-It had been observed that some who develop high fevers could be cured of syphilis.
+It had been observed that some who develop high fevers would be cured of syphilis.
 Thus, from 1917 to the mid 1940s, malaria induced by the least aggressive parasite, Plasmodium vivax, was used as treatment for tertiary syphilis because it produced prolonged and high fevers (a form of pyrotherapy).
 This was considered an acceptable risk because the malaria could later be treated with quinine, which was available at that time.
 This discovery earned him the Nobel Prize in Medicine in 1927.
 His main publication was a book titled Verhütung und Behandlung der progressiven Paralyse durch Impfmalaria (Prevention and treatment of progressive paralysis by malaria inoculation) in the Memorial Volume of the Handbuch der experimentellen Therapie, (1931).
 The technique was known as malariotherapy; however, it was dangerous, killing about 15% of patients, so it is no longer in use.

-Sex treatment for psychosis
+In 1935, he was awarded the Cameron Prize for Therapeutics of the University of Edinburgh.